-When the master found out how mean this guy was to someone who owed far less than what he was forgiven, the master was angry with the servant.
-The unforgiving servant lapsed into Gospel amnesia.
+When the master found out how mean this guy was to someone who owed far less than what he had forgiven him for, the master was angry with the servant.
+The unforgiving servant lapsed into gospel amnesia.
 The master said, “Should not you have had mercy on your fellow-servant, as I had mercy on you?”

 - Do you believe what someone did to you is worse than what you did to the Savior?